 It is your responsibility to notify the Court if you are unable to pay within the time allowed by the Court.
-If you are unable to pay your citation(s), you must appear before the Court and fill out a financial statement and set a court hearing before the Judge of the Court due to your possible indigence.
+If you are unable to pay your citation(s), you must appear before the Court and fill out a financial statement, and set a court hearing before the Judge of the Court due to your possible indigence.

 If you are found indigent by the Judge, you may be ordered to perform community service under C.C.P.
 ART 43.091 of the Texas Criminal Law and the violation will result in a conviction on your record.
 Only the Judge has the authority to grant you more than thirty 30 days to pay.
-If the request for additional time to pay is granted, the $25 Time Payment fee will be assessed as required by State Law.
+If the request for additional time to pay is granted, the $15 Time Payment Reimbursement fee will be assessed as required by State Law.